 Conceptual modelling is usually associated with the discipline of software engineering.
-But the truth is that modelling is a useful technique for shaping, exploring, documenting, understanding and communicating artefacts of many kinds, and not only software.
-In fact, and after having worked in the realm of cultural heritage for over 15 years, I can confidently state that people in the humanities and social sciences do a lot of conceptual modelling.
-They may not use the same terminology and degree of formalisation that we engineers do, but they still find conceptual modelling useful .
+But, actually, modelling is a useful technique for shaping, exploring, documenting, understanding and communicating artefacts of many kinds, and not only software.
+In fact, and after having worked in the realm of cultural heritage for over 20 years, I can confidently state that people in the humanities and social sciences do a lot of conceptual modelling.
+They may not use the same terminology and degree of formalisation that engineers do, but they still find conceptual modelling useful .

 This post describes how and why we decided to create ConML, a conceptual modelling language for non-experts in information technologies or software engineering.
 It also describes the major design criteria of ConML, and our experiences with it so far in the field of cultural heritage.
 You can find more about ConML on www.conml.org or in .

 Humanities and social sciences are usually considered to be less technological than the natural sciences.
 Fields such as history, archaeology or anthropology are often perceived, at least superficially, to be “softer”, closer to people and further away from things, abstractions and machines.
-This does not make them simpler, but more complex, because:
+Supposedly, this makes them more complex, because: